India’s high-tech milk boom

 - Blog: World Milk Day 2020 - Milking the Data

-Johanna Wong is a Researcher with SEBI (Supporting Evidence Based Interventions).
-SEBI Facilitates the Livestock Data for Decisions (LD4D) Community of Practice and runs livestockdata.org on behalf of the community.
+Johanna Wong is a Researcher with SEBI-Livestock, the Centre for Supporting Evidence Based Intervention in Livestock.
+SEBI-Livestock facilitates the Livestock Data for Decisions (LD4D) Community of Practice and runs livestockdata.org on behalf of the community.

 Header photo: A woman farmer uses MoooFarm's digital applications to improve dairy cattle health and productivity.
 Photo: MoooFarm.